Imperial Cities of Europe – 8 Countries: Serbia – Hungary – Austria – Slovakia – Czech R. – Germany – Slovenia – Croatia

 Optional excursions in Belgrade:

-– Belgrade rivers cruise and Zemun: Danube & Sava, two great rivers and there shores will help you to fell Belgrade’s spirit.
+– Belgrade rivers cruise and Zemun: Danube & Sava, two great rivers and their shores will help you feel the Belgrade’s spirit.
 You’ll meet this great city from a different perspective and in the evening, explore the charming Zemun neighbourhood, enjoying dinner in one of the traditional fish restaurants

 – Skadarlija bohemian night: A traditional Serbian dinner in Skadarlija – the bohemian heart of Belgrade (drinks not included).

 Belgrade – Novi Sad – Zvonko Bogdan Winery – Budapest

 Breakfast.
 Today you will explore the most interesting sights of Vojvodina, a province in the north of Serbia.
 First stop: Novi Sad.
 The 2021 European Capital of Culture, this multi-cultural city is famous as the home of EXIT, the biggest musical festival in south-eastern Europe.
 On a sightseeing tour around the city, you will walk around the city’s pedestrian zone, past the City Hall, a Catholic church, the old city centre, the former house of Albert Einstein’s wife Mileva, the cultural foundation Matica Srpska and a synagogue.
 Then you’ll follow the right bank of Danube and visit Petrovaradin, or the so-called ‘Danube’s Gibraltar’, where the fortress is located.
 On the place where you can enjoy wonderful view of Danube and the entire city, you will have a time to take a lunch in wonderful ambience.